iiasa/message-ix-models/doc/migrate.rst

 7. Clean up.

     This *may* be done directly on the branch from (6).
-    However, a better option to create a secondary branch from the HEAD of (6), named like ``migrate-example-tidy``, and make clean-up commits to this branch.
+    However, a better option to create a secondary branch from the head of (6), named like ``migrate-example-tidy``, and make clean-up commits to this branch.
     Create a second pull request to merge this manual clean-up branch into the branch from (6).
     This way, if steps (1–6) need to be repeated, a new history can be force-pushed to ``migrate-example``, and then the manual clean-up branch can be rebased on the newly updated ``migrate-example`` branch, with little disturbance.